Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints

-The design of algorithms in this section is based on the following intuitive idea: According to Equation \eqref{equ:def_pi_w}, for the $w$ such that $\sum_aw(s,a)\pi_{\mu}(a\mid s)=0$, the policy $\pi_w$ has to be assigned randomly (as a uniform distribution for example), and cannot be decided from the offline data.
-To avoid this case, one direct approach is to add a {\it lower bound} constraint to the vanilla minimax problem~\eqref{prob:minimax_pop}.
+The design of algorithms in this section is based on the following intuitive idea: According to Eq. \eqref{equ:def_pi_w}, for the $w$ such that $\sum_aw(s,a)\pi_{\mu}(a\mid s)=0$, the policy $\pi_w$ has to be assigned randomly (as a uniform distribution for example), and cannot be decided from the offline data.
+To avoid this case, one direct approach is to add a {\it lower bound constraint} to the vanilla minimax problem~\eqref{prob:minimax_pop}.
 Specifically, we consider the following population minimax problem:

-Note that compared to the vanilla minimax problem~\eqref{prob:minimax_pop}, the only difference is that we enforce the lower bound constraints on $\sum_a w(s,a)\pi_{\mu}(a\mid s)$.
-This lower bound constraint, along with the upper bound shown in Lemma \ref{inactive}, will help control the probability of choosing an inactive state-action pair by the policy generated by the solution of \ref{alg3:pop:tabular}.
-Furthermore, by Proposition \ref{lower}, we know that the optimal solution $w^*$ is not eliminated by adding the lower bound constraints.
-Then we turn to solving \eqref{alg3:pop:tabular} using function approximation, i.e., our algorithm is to solve the following program:
+Note that compared to the vanilla minimax problem~\eqref{prob:minimax_pop}, the only difference is that we enforce the lower bound constraints on $\sum_{a\in A} w(s,a)\pi_{\mu}(a\mid s)$.
+This lower bound constraint, along with the upper bound shown in Lemma \ref{inactive}, will help control the probability of choosing an \emph{inactive} state-action pair by the policy generated by the solution of \eqref{alg3:pop:tabular}.
+Furthermore, by Proposition \ref{lower}, we know that for those $s\in S$ such that $\mu(s)>0$, the policy $\pi_{\tilde w^*}$ induced by the solution to \eqref{alg3:pop:tabular} $\tilde w^*$ (via \eqref{equ:def_pi_w}) is also an optimal policy, since the optimal $w^*$ also satisfies the lower bound constraint.
+For those $s\in S$ but $\mu(s)=0$, we will show that such a constraint will not affect the optimality of the induced policy $\pi_{\tilde w^*}$, either, under certain assumptions to be introduced later.
+Overall, the lower bound constraint will not eliminate the possibility of finding an optimal policy, when there is infinite data.

+Hence, we turn to solving \eqref{alg3:pop:tabular} using function approximation, i.e., our algorithm is to solve: